nedscode/memdb/README.md

 # memdb

-The memdb library is a simple in-memory store for go structs that allows indexing and storage of items as well as configurable item expiry and collection at an interface level.
+The memdb library is a simple, light-weight, in-memory store for go structs that allows indexing and storage of items as well as configurable item expiry and collection at an interface level.

+Persistance to disk is optionally available in the [persistfile](persist/file) package, should it be required, but has an overhead of having to encode/save the items when inserted/updated and to load the items at creation time.

+Importantly this memdb library only stores pointers to your original struct, so all benefits and caveats of this fact apply.
+For example, your original struct remains mutable which can be useful (see caveats below).
+There is a very low overhead for storing items above that of creating the original struct.

+If you're looking for a more full featured in-memory database with immutable storage and snapshots/transactions, you may be interested in looking into [Hashicorp's go-memdb](https://github.com/hashicorp/go-memdb) instead, it does have additional overheads, but less of the caveats.

 [![Build Status](https://travis-ci.org/nedscode/memdb.svg?branch=master)](https://travis-ci.org/nedscode/memdb)
 [![Go Report Card](https://goreportcard.com/badge/github.com/nedscode/memdb)](https://goreportcard.com/report/github.com/nedscode/memdb)
 [![Documentation](https://godoc.org/github.com/nedscode/memdb?status.svg)](http://godoc.org/github.com/nedscode/memdb)
 [![Coverage Status](https://coveralls.io/repos/github/nedscode/memdb/badge.svg?branch=master)](https://coveralls.io/github/nedscode/memdb?branch=master)
 [![GitHub issues](https://img.shields.io/github/issues/nedscode/memdb.svg)](https://github.com/nedscode/memdb/issues)

 [![license](https://img.shields.io/github/license/nedscode/memdb.svg?maxAge=2592000)](https://github.com/nedscode/memdb/LICENSE)

 ## Important caveats